Franchise tax: Physical presence test

 The Quill physical presence test is used by some states to determine whether or not a company must pay a franchise tax.
 Delaware, Hawaii, Massachusetts, Pennsylvania, and Texas report using the physical presence test.

 Economic presence test

-Many states apply an "economic presence" test to determine whether a business will be subject to state sales or franchise tax.
-This test, which seems to contradict Quill, implied that States have the right to tax or "nexus" solely on the basis that a company has sales or otherwise derives an economic benefit from activities within their borders.
+Following a statement made in a concurrence opinion by Justice Anthony Kennedy in a 2015 related case, which suggested that it was time to review the decision of Quill in the wake of modern technology, more than 20 states passed "kill Quill" legislation intending to collect sales tax from out-of-state vendors and did so purposely to provide the necessary legal vehicle to take to the Supreme Court.
+South Dakota was the first state to make its case through lower courts to the Supreme Court.